 Maui is home to more miles of swimmable beaches than any other Hawaiian Island.
-Coupled with hundreds of acres of well-preserved reef, it’s clear why the Valley Isle is Hawaii’s top snorkeling destination.
-Be that as it may, most of Maui’s visitors are from the mainland and some are utterly unfamiliar with the ocean.
+Coupled with hundreds of acres of well-preserved coral reef, it’s clear why the Valley Isle is Hawaii’s top snorkeling destination.
+Be that as it may, most of Maui’s visitors are from the mainland, and some are utterly unfamiliar with the ocean.
 Undoubtedly, Hawaiian seas are daunting.
 However, while we’ll make no attempt to sugarcoat things in this post, we don’t believe that lack of ocean experience should make anyone forgo their debut snorkeling adventure.
 Like most things in life, knowledge is power, and we’ve put together a comprehensive guide to snorkeling on Maui to ensure that your experience is strictly smooth sailing.

 What To Know Before You Go

 It’s also imperative that you do not step on the reef while snorkeling.
-Not only is the reef sharp and littered with urchins and staph-causing bacteria, but stepping on the reef can severely damage or even kill corals.
+Not only is the reef sharp and littered with urchins and staph-causing bacteria but stepping on the reef can severely damage or even kill corals.
 If you have to put your feet down, look for a sandy spot to do it safely.
 Corals are living animals, and they’re vital to the health of both the ocean and the island.
 In fact, coral reefs provide Maui with $376 million worth of flood protection from storms and large surf every year.
-Living reefs act as breakwaters and help break waves offshore, dissipating 97% of the energy that would otherwise be barreling towards the coast.
+Living reefs act as breakwaters and help break waves offshore, dissipating 97% of the energy that would otherwise be barreling toward the coast.
 This builds a case for reef-safe sunscreen as well, which we’ll discuss below.